10 Simple Ways to Improve Your Mood When You're Feeling Down

 1. Spend more time with sympathetic friends and relatives.

-Talking to others about our feelings helps us to process them, put them into perspective, and obtain advice and support.
+So long as they are receptive, talking to others about our feelings helps us to process them, put them into perspective, and obtain advice and support.
 Don’t be afraid to tell people that you need their time, or feel guilty for taking it.
-If you are uncomfortable talking to friends and relatives, or are unable to do so, you can phone a helpline instead.
-Even if you don’t want to talk about your feelings, spending time with sympathetic others, for example, playing sports or cooking a meal, should help to lift your mood.
+If you are uncomfortable talking to relatives and friends, or are unable to do so, you can phone a helpline instead.
+Even if you don’t want to talk about your feelings, spending time with others, for example, playing sports or cooking a meal, should help to lift your mood.

 2. Don’t bite off more than you can chew.

 3. Do more of the things you normally enjoy, even if they no longer seem appealing.

-Read your favourite childhood book, go shopping or to the cinema, prepare a meal, spend time with an old friend—anything that gets you out and takes your mind off negative thoughts is likely to make things better.
+Read your favourite childhood book, watch a movie, prepare a meal, schedule a call with an old friend—anything that gets you out and takes your mind off negative thoughts is likely to make things that much better.

 4. Get out of the house, even if only to buy milk or walk in the park.

-Bright daylight, fresh air, and the hustle bustle of everyday life can all be helpful, as can the sights, sounds, and smells of nature.
-If you can, try to take some mild exercise such as 20 minutes of brisk walking, ideally, through some green space.
+Bright daylight, fresh air, and the hustle-bustle of everyday life can all be helpful, as can the sights, sounds, and smells of nature.
+If you can, try to take some mild exercise such as a 30-minute walk—ideally, through some greenery, on a stretch of coastline, or past some beautiful buildings.

 5. Fight off negative thoughts.

-Make a list of all the positive things about yourself and your situation (you may need help with this), keep it in your bag or wallet, and read it to yourself every few hours.
+Make a list of all the positive things about you and your life (you may need help with this), keep it in your bag or wallet, and read it to yourself every morning, or even every few hours.
 However bad you may be feeling, remember that you have not always felt this way, and that you will not always feel this way.